Suggestions for Visiting Pompeii

-On the other hand, it is very easy to hop on the Circumvesuviana train to get to Pompeii from either Sorrento or Naples.
-There are two Circumvesuviana stations in Pompeii, each serving a different line of the train: (1) If you come to Pompeii from Sorrento or if you take the Sorrento line from Naples, your stop will be the Villa of the Mysteries station (Pompeii Scavi), which is directly across the street from Porta Marina, the main tourist entrance to the archaeological site.
-(2) If you come from Naples on the Poggiomarino line, your stop will be the Pompeii City station, which is located more in the center of modern Pompeii (and much closer to the Hotel Amleto).
+There are two Circumvesuviana stations in Pompeii, each serving a different line of the train: (1) If you come to Pompeii from Sorrento or if you take the Sorrento line from Naples, your stop will be the Villa of the Mysteries station (Pompeii Scavi), which is directly across the street from Porta Marina, the main tourist entrance to the archaeological site; or (2) If you come from Naples on the Poggiomarino line, your stop will be the Pompeii City station, which is located in the center of modern Pompeii.
 In this case, you will walk straight out of the train station until you reach the cathedral square (you can't miss the imposing spire).
-Then turn right and walk along the main street until you reach the Piazza Anfiteatro, a much quieter entrance to the ruins (my preference).
-If you are at this entrance when the ruins open, you can avoid the crowds for an hour or so as you explore the eastern ruins.
+Then turn right and walk along the tree-lined main street until you reach the Piazza Anfiteatro entrance.

 Getting organized for a visit.
 These days it costs around €11.00 to see the ruins.
 Unless you are a member of the EU, there is no discount for seniors or students.
-Still, a non-EU family of four can visit Pompeii for less than half the price of an adult ticket to Disneyland...not a bad deal to my mind.
-My only complaint is that once you enter, you cannot leave without paying again (there are no hand stamps).
+Still, a non-EU family of four can visit Pompeii for less than half the price of an adult ticket to many amusement parks...not a bad deal.
+But once you enter, you cannot leave without paying again (there are no hand stamps).
 This means that you should be very organized:

 1. Bring a large bottle of water (if the day will be warm) and perhaps something to eat.
 A cafe is located north of the Forum (along with a small bookshop) in case you want to eat in the ruins.

-2. Take a guidebook.
+2. Don't forget your guidebook.
 Even if you have educated yourself about the ruins, a good guidebook is invaluable.
 Vendors sell them on the way into the ruins, but these are mostly just cheap tourist guides.
-You would be better served to plan ahead and buy one before you arrive at the site.
-I recommend this guidebook.
-However, even if you forget to bring a guidebook, you will find a good shop at the Porta Marina entrance, which sells a complete range of guidebooks (and various souvenirs) in all major languages.
+You would be better served to buy one at the bookshop at the Porta Marina entrance, which sells a complete range of souvenirs and guidebooks..

 3. Wear comfortable shoes.
 The main streets in Pompeii are treacherous with their undulating stones, and I have seen more than one person fall.

-5. And of course, bring a good camera, because you will want to take many photos and/or movies.
-It helps if your camera works well in low light (without a flash) since many rooms are dimly lit.
+5. Bring a camera that works well in low light since many rooms are dimly lit.
 Be prepared for lots of tourists in your shots, unless you arrive early in the morning.

 Eating a meal in Pompeii.
 The ruins offer only one cafe (a branch of the Autogrill chain found on the autostradas in Italy).
-You will enjoy your food more if you plan to eat outside the site in modern Pompeii, which is filled with tourist restaurants and one McDonalds (between the cathedral and the Piazza Anfiteatro entrance); I recommend that you avoid these.
-One moderately priced restaurant is the Carlo Albertirestaurant on a street of the same name, just off the cathedral square.
-The pizza and pasta dishes are excellent.
-If you are on a budget, there is an adjoining storefront where you can order pizza to go; almost all pizzas were under €5 and worth every penny.
+You will enjoy your food more if you plan to eat outside the site in modern Pompeii, which is filled with tourist restaurants and one McDonalds (between the cathedral and the Piazza Anfiteatro entrance).
+A better alternative is a moderately priced restaurant, Carlo Alberti, on a street of the same name, just off the cathedral square.
+If you are on a budget, there is an adjoining storefront where you can order pizza to go; almost all pizzas were about €5 and worth every penny.